cobwebkanamachi/ewozmon4pill6502gen2/README.md

 >address alignment required by flash erase operations write-block-size
 >int
 >address alignment required by flash write operations

+6. still has several problems
+6.1 zeropage
+ewoz's variables are still in problem, in ewoz you could test write ex: D8: FF or A8:FF. if wrote FF, it is normal, if not wrote FF, that is problem.
+6.2 basic sudden hangs
+i do not know how to mitigate this. garbage collection, or some kind of bug bites.

+But this works:-)

 Sorry, no warranty.
 Enjoy!